 What are the symptoms of eczema herpeticum?

 The blisters are all around the same size.
 They are filled with fluid.
 It may be a clear fluid or a yellowish fluid called pus.
 They may bleed or ooze or weep.
 They then become crusted over.
-For pictures of the rash, see the images on the DermNet NZ website in References below.

 How is eczema herpeticum diagnosed?